4AI/langml/docs/notes/langml_cli.rst

 Use langml-cli to quickly train baseline models
 ================================
-You can use LangML-CLI to quickly train baseline models.
-You don't need to write any code, just need to prepare the dataset in a specific format.
+You can use LangML-CLI to train baseline models quickly.
+You don't need to write any code and just need to prepare the dataset in a specific format.

 You can train various baseline models using `langml-cli`: